 Foods That Lower the Risk of Skin Cancer

-The global health forum has struggled with the problem of skin cancer.
-According to a World Health Organization report, 1 in 3 cancer patients are currently diagnosed with skin cancer, a startling statistic.
-One in five Americans will develop skin cancer, according to the Skin Cancer Foundation.
+The global health forum has struggled with skin cancers.
+One in three cancer patients are diagnosed with skin cancer, according to a World Health Organization report, and the rate is alarming right now.
+According to the Skin Cancer Foundation, 1 in 5 Americans will develop skin cancer during their lifetime.
 Cancers in the melanoma and non-melanoma categories are both rising daily.
-A history of sunburn and recreational sun exposure are found to be associated with the development of this disease.
+It has been noted that sunburn history and sun exposure for recreational purposes are linked to the development of this disease.
 People should therefore be cautious about their lifestyle, personal risk factors, and eating habits to avoid the disease.

 Shellfish and naturally fatty fish:

-Working group prefers coffee to tea, but it is advised to sip on some green or red tea, which contains polyphenol antioxidants.
-Tea’s ability to inhibit the production of a protein necessary for the development of skin cancer.
+Working group prefers coffee to tea, but it is advised to drink a cup of green or red tea that contains polyphenol antioxidants.
+This attribute of tea helps limit the protein needed for the development of skin cancer.

 Foods rich in antioxidant:

-Probably there is no need to hang a list of these foods, but you must make sure to pick them up each time you visit the supermarket.
-Not all items are included in the list.
+Most likely, you don’t need to hang a list of these foods, but you do need to make sure you pick them up each time you visit the supermarket.
+The list is not all-inclusive.
 Some of them are consumed on a daily basis.

-Get some vegetables, such as broccoli, sweet potatoes, tomatoes, spinach, and other leafy greens.
+Amass some vegetables, such as broccoli, carrots, spinach, sweet potatoes, and leafy greens.

 Apricot, mango, grapefruit, orange, lemon, strawberry, raspberry, watermelon, guava, and other fruits are good to have on hand.